Jeffrey L. Viken: Federal judicial service

-On June 25, 2009, President Barack Obama nominated Viken to a vacant seat on the United States District Court for the District of South Dakota that was created when Judge Lawrence L. Piersol took senior status.
-The United States Senate confirmed Viken in a 99–0 vote on September 29, 2009.
+On June 25, 2009, President Barack Obama nominated Viken to a vacant seat on the United States District Court for the District of South Dakota that was created when Judge Lawrence L. Piersol assumed senior status.
+The United States Senate confirmed Viken on September 29, 2009 by a 99–0 vote.
 He received his commission the following day.
-He served as Chief Judge from 2013–2019.
+He served as chief judge from 2013 to 2019.
 He assumed senior status on October 1, 2021.
+He retired from active service on October 1, 2023.